 An IUL trades some of that upside (yes, there's a cap) for three things a brokerage account doesn't offer: a 0% floor in down years, tax-deferred growth, and tax-advantaged access to the cash value.
 Over a 20- or 30-year horizon, the tax efficiency alone often closes most or all of the gap with an investment account — without the volatility.
 It's not "better" than the market.
 It's a different tool, doing a different job.

 Same principle as the FIA: the cap is the price of the floor.
-In a year the index returns 28%, you might be credited 10% or 12% depending on your contract.
-In a year the index drops 22%, you're credited 0% — not negative 22%.
+In every IUL crediting method, you cannot lose cash value to a down market.
+If the index returns negative for the year, the policy is credited 0%.
+There will still be cost-of-insurance and policy charges (those don't go away), but the market itself can't reach into the policy and pull money out.
 The math compounds in your favor over time precisely because you're not spending the next bull market climbing back to even.

 Two reasons.
 First, IULs require licensed insurance agents and a well-designed illustration to explain properly — they don't fit into a simple online ad.
 Second, the financial media tends to lump all life insurance together and dismiss it as "expensive."
 That's fine for term insurance vs. whole life, but it misses what permanent cash-value policies are actually used for by people who use them well.